google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A certification authority MAY include a Transparency Information X.509v3 extension in a certificate.
 Any included SCTs or inclusion proofs MUST be for a precertificate that corresponds to this certificate.

-## TLS Feature Extension    {#tls_feature_extension}

-A certification authority MAY include the transparency_info ({{tls_transinfo_extension}}) TLS extension identifier in the TLS Feature [RFC7633] certificate extension in root, intermediate and end-entity certificates.
-When a certificate chain includes such a certificate, this indicates that CT compliance is required.

 # Clients